 - The balance due on your home mortgage or any other liens against the property, along with an estimated fair market value of the property.

 - Information about other assets you and your spouse may hold jointly—rental property, vacation property or vehicles, for example.

 - Information about a business you and/or your spouse may own or operate

 - Your spouse’s current earnings, and account numbers of his or her work-related retirement plan(s).

 In Illinois, regardless of county, each party must complete a financial disclosure form as part of the divorce process.
 It is not necessary to have the form completed for your initial consultation, but any advance preparations will expedite your case.
 Please follow this link to review and complete the financial disclosure form:

 If possible, make physical and electronic copies of all these documents, and keep them in a safe place.

 Please contact us for a free, face-to-face consultation.

-We handle cases throughout Cook, Lake, Will and DuPage Counties.
 Please call or send an email, so we can schedule your free initial consultation.